 What is the best time to visit Disney World weather wise?

 During summer time you can often expect afternoon showers.
-They go as quick as they come so if you don’t mind taking cover for the duration, you can get right back to your park day.
+They go as quick as they come so if you don’t mind taking cover for the duration, you can often get right back to your park day.
 Many outdoor rides and some shows at Disney Parks will still operate in light rain.
-It’s lightning and thunder that will shut things down.
+It’s lightning and thunder that will shut things down right away.
 Disney has a protocol they follow and things usually reopen 20-30 minutes after the last lightning strike within a certain mile radius.

-I wouldn’t count on Central Florida weather to start to cool off until October.
-Even in the autumn months, mornings in Orlando can feel nice but as soon as 10:00 am rolls around, the sun usually changes that.
+I wouldn’t count on Central Florida weather to start to reliably cool off until October.
+Even in the autumn, mornings in Orlando can feel nice but as soon as 10:00 am rolls around, the sun usually changes that.
 Expect mid day to almost always feel warm at Walt Disney World.

 In the winter months when it’s very cool in the morning, you should still dress in layers.
 By lunch time, it’s likely you’ll be needing to shed outer pieces like gloves, hats or a heavy jacket.

 Puffy vests that keep the heat in can be really helpful on January and February trips.
 If you need to cool off just slightly, you can unzip the vest.
 If it gets much warmer, many vests can be rolled up and take up minimal space in a park bag.

 Hand warmers or thermal adhesive wraps can bring warmth without having to pack and carry additional or heavier clothing.
 Both of these are very light and can easily be kept in a park bag all day.
 On chilly nights waiting for fireworks, one of these small heating elements can make the experience much more comfortable.